 Procedure and data collection

 A semi-structured interview schedule for the clinician groups/interviews was developed by the research team, informed by the procedure outlined in the DIALOG+ manual (see Appendix 9).
+This was checked by the service user reference group for user-friendly language and subsequently refined.
 The clinician interview schedule was piloted with the trainers who delivered the DIALOG+ training programme, and subsequently refined.
 Groups were conducted throughout 2013.
 Each group lasted between an hour and an hour and a half.
 All groups were conducted by an experienced facilitator and co-facilitator, audio-recorded and later transcribed verbatim.
 Once the transcripts were completed, recordings were destroyed.
-Following the fourth focus group and the fifth interview, the research team agreed that data saturation had been reached.
+Following the fourth focus group and the fifth interview, the research team agreed that data saturation had been reached, given that an initial review of the transcripts showed that similar data had arisen across the nine sessions.

 Analysis